 were known as the Texans.
 Owner Lamar Hunt moved t

 he team to Kansas City in 1963, renaming them the

 nearly a decade, the Chiefs shared an aging

 the Athletics and Royals (MLB).
 By the mid 1960s the City of Kansas City began

 exploring sites to build a new stadium, but failed,

 leading to the establishment of the Jackson County Sports Complex Authority to acquire land, design, construct and

 new stadium.
 Original plans were for a multipurpose stadium, but

-problems.
-Unlike many other cities that were building multipurpose
+issues.
+Unlike many other cities that built multipurpose

 stadiums, the county decided to build two new stadiums, one for